-There is a certain rule under GST that deals with the valuation of supply when consideration is not paid wholly in money.
+There is a certain rule under GST that deals with the valuation of supply when the supply of goods or services is for a consideration not wholly in money, the value of the supply shall be.
 In this article, we will talk about the valuation rule dealing with the same.

 There are instances where the businesses came up with an innovative scheme where the recipient of goods or/and services needs to make some of the payment in cash whereas the remaining payment in consideration such as exchanging the second-hand product for a new one.

 Generally, as per the valuation rule under GST, the money received from the buyer is considered as the value of supply.
 However, when the consideration is not wholly paid in money then in such scenario the value of supply shall be: